totemcc/totemcc.github.com/onward2012/onward.md

 To deal with the first problem, the programmer must trace backwards in the causal chain ending at the output.
 That is, she must trace back to the line of source code which initially started the chain.
 Some tools keep track of this chain of causality, and attach this history to the output in some form.
 For example:

-1. Stack traces show the chain of functions which were called to get to a given breakpoint in the execution of a program.
+1. Stack traces show the chain of functions which were called to get to a given point in the execution of a program.
 2. Console logging, for the purpose of determining if code is executed, lets the programmer manually do a binary search through the source code, testing whether different parts of code are or are not part of the causal chain of concern.
-3. In the canvas drawing demonstration of Bret Victor's "Inventing on Principle", the programmer can point at an element on the output picture and see which line of code was responsible for drawing it.
-4. A DOM inspector in a browser allows the programmer to point at an element on the screen and see what node of the DOM tree was responsible for drawing it.
+3. A DOM inspector in a browser allows the programmer to point at an element on the screen and see what node of the DOM tree was responsible for drawing it.
 However, the programmer cannot look further back in the causal chain to see, for example, what line of Javascript was responsible for creating that DOM node.
-5. Patch-based languages graphically show the flow of data through the system.
+4. Patch-based languages graphically show the flow of data through the system.
 Because there are no side-effects, the flow of data is equivalent to the flow of causality.

 To deal with the second problem, understanding the relationship between code and output, a programmer usually uses some form of test-and-repeat.
 This activity takes the form of: